Location and Contact Information

 Our laboratory uses multimodal magnetic resonance imaging (MRI) to study the organization and function of neural circuits underlying symptoms seen in a range of psychiatric disorders affecting children and adolescents.
 By combining brain imaging with treatment studies, our research aims to understand the mechanisms underlying symptoms such as impulsivity, inattention, emotional lability, and anxiety.
 Moreover, we aim to identify how treatments work so that new treatments can be developed that are more targeted and effective than those currently available.

 Elizabeth received her BA in clinical psychology and community health from Tufts University.
-She later received an MPH from Yale University in the social and behavioral sciences.
-She is currently a PhD candidate in clinical psychology at the University at Albany, SUNY.
+She later received an MPH from Yale University in the social and behavioral sciences and her PhD in clinical psychology from the University at Albany, SUNY.
 Blending her interests in neuropsychology and health psychology, Elizabeth’s dissertation is focusing on emotion regulation in individuals with multiple sclerosis.
 Elizabeth joined Dr. Posner’s lab in 2014 as a lab manager.
 She will continue to help supervise psychological assessments when she begins her predoctoral internship in psychology in Fall of 2016.

 Claudia Lugo-Candelas, PhD